 You may show, read, discuss, or distribute any materials in class that are in the public domain.
 You may not use copyrighted materials such as images and video clips during class unless they fall under ‘fair use’.
 Under this ‘fair use’ clause, you may be allowed to very briefly use copyrighted materials as a reference or for clearly educational purposes, e.g., a copyrighted image to illustrate a certain art form during an art history class.
 Under this same clause, you may also be able to discuss a copyrighted work for the purpose of criticism and analysis.
 But please be aware that there are a number of criteria that must be met for this to be considered ‘fair use’ for copyright purposes (you can read more about ‘fair use’ in the reference section).

 If you reference a trademarked name, word, logo, or symbol owned by or registered to a specific company or product, it is important to avoid any confusion and make clear that your use does not imply any sort of affiliation with, sponsorship by, or relationship with the trademark owner or their products/services.
 For instance, you may not use a trademarked name on its own as your class title.
-Instead, you could create a clarifying title such as “Using <trademark> to explain the principles of physics” and emphasize in your class listing that your class has no relationship with the company or product to which the trademark is registered.
-That way, you are not using the trademark to refer to your own class, but only to refer to the goods or services offered by the trademark owner.
 Before using a trademark in a class title, check if it’s absolutely necessary to do so and use only so much of the trademark as necessary.
 When you write your class listing, make sure that you do not suggest sponsorship or affiliation with the trademark owner.

 We realize that this post has been dense and full of things not to do!
 While we cannot provide legal advice on individual questions or cases of copyright or trademark infringement, we hope the above explanations and guidelines were helpful.
-Here is a summary of best practices to avoid copyright or trademark infringement:
+Here is a list of Outschool’s suggested best practices:

 For your class listings:

-- If you have to mention any trademarked word, logo, or symbol in a class title, figure out how to put it into context that reflects how it will be used educationally (e.g., “Using <trademark> to explain the principles of physics”)
+If you have to reference any trademarked word, logo, or symbol in a class title, figure out how to put it into context that reflects how it will be used educationally

-- Emphasize in your class description that the class has no relationship with the trademark’s company or product, e.g., by using a disclaimer
+Emphasize in your class description that the class has no relationship with the trademark’s owner or product, e.g., by using a disclaimer

 Outschool takes copyright and trademark infringements very seriously.
 Our Terms of Service prohibit you from using our platform in a way that infringes on anyone else’s copyright or trademark protections.
 If you violate anyone else’s copyright or trademark protections in your class listing or teaching materials, you can be personally liable and could have to pay monetary damages and the other side’s attorney fees in a lawsuit.